julianthome/inmemantlr/README.md

 GenericParser gp = new GenericParser(f);
 String s = FileUtils.loadFileContent("HelloWorld.java");

-// this listener will create an AST from the java file DefaultTreeListener dlist = new DefaultTreeListener();
+// this listener will create an Parse tree from the java file DefaultTreeListener dlist = new DefaultTreeListener();

 gp.setListener(dlist);